microsoft/bond/doc/src/bond_comm_epoxy_wire.md

 schemes, it uses Bond.
 For any structures that are used as part of the protocol itself, the [Fast Binary](bond_cpp.html#fast-binary) protocol version 1 is used to serialize them, as this protocol is simple to implement.
-Payloads are marshalled as Compact Binary v1, as this protocol provides a good trade-off between payload size and serialization/deserialization time.
+Payloads and errors are marshalled as Compact Binary v1, as this protocol provides a good trade-off between size and serialization/deserialization time.

 "Interesting" structures need to be able to be allocated and serialized/deserialized independently.
-For example, a Bond Epoxy transport proxy that only wants to inspect headers should not be required to deserialize entire payloads.
+For example, a Bond Epoxy transport proxy that only wants to inspect headers should not be required to deserialize entire messages.

 # Conventions #